The Build Brand Awareness Test: Take a look at the graphic below. Recognize anything?

 In order to create brand awareness with each type of ad you will need to make sure you are using your brand’s target keywords for search ads and images that reflect your brand for display ads.
 All ads should be cohesive with each other and with your website.
 That way, whenever a user sees your ad, they are never confused and never see a break or lapse in branding.
 The same types of imagery, fonts, colors, and logos across all advertising efforts will significantly build brand awareness.

-In a digital world it’s important to have a presence on social media.
+In a digital world, it’s important to have a solid social media presence.
 Sure you can run ads but you should also be posting regularly.
 Remember that consistency thing we talked about?
 That applies here too.
 There are several things you can do alongside posting to boost your brand visibility.

-Reply to comments on Facebook!
+Reply to comments on Facebook and Twitter!
 Do you want to be known as a trusted, helpful brand with a great social media presence?
 Make an effort to interact with your customers.
 If someone asks a question, answer it.
 If they have a problem, solve it.

 Create a hashtag for your brand on Instagram.
 Hashtags help users discover products, brands and more through posts that are tagged with hashtags.
 You will want to use hashtags that are both generic, niche, and branded in order to build brand awareness.
 If you only use generic hashtags, your posts can get lost in the mix.
 Make your own hashtag.
 It may be a while before it takes off but it helps you create an identity and stand out from the crowd.